FlyingGit/happy-coding/README.md

-Investigate how Git could work with Git.
+Investigate how Git could work with Teamcity.